ewbarnard/cloud9-php71/README.md

 Click on the "Uploads" section and you can find more useful videos such as [Setting Up phpMyAdmin](https://www.youtube.com/watch?v=71BJF3HQzZQ) and [Debugging PHP Code with Cloud9](https://www.youtube.com/watch?v=l5HxwCMTMz8).

+### Workspace Update

+This workspace has been set up from a GitHub repository.
+If repository material has been added/updated, you can pull it into your workspace with `git pull`.
+You can check the repository status with `git status`.